-- 1. Repurpose two travel lanes on Key West Avenue to establish a tree-lined promenade for people who are walking, biking, and rolling, as shown in Figure 31.
-The right of way should be abandoned and ownership revert back to the property owners.
-On former right of way, establish a public use easement that incorporates active and passive uses as well as retail kiosks along the promenade to create active, social, and leisure opportunities for people to linger, instead of simply passing through.
+1. Repurpose two travel lanes on Key West Avenue to establish a treelined promenade for people who are walking, biking, and rolling, as shown in Figure 34.
+The repurposed right-of-way remains needed for public use; the area should be established as a promenade that incorporates active and passive uses as well as retail kiosks to create active, social, and leisure opportunities for people to linger, instead of simply passing through.
 The promenade area should be managed by the place management organization recommended in the implementation section of this chapter.
-Fire access will be accommodated through the sidewalk and frontage zone. - Repurpose a portion of the Great Seneca Highway right-ofway as a greenway.
-The county should abandon the right-ofway and ownership should revert back to property owners.
-The former right-of-way could provide more than 4.5 acres of publicly accessible open space for active recreation, social gathering, and contemplative experiences through a public easement, and/or space for new development. - 3.
-Establish a hierarchy of well-connected parks and POPS that facilitate physical activity, social interaction, and access to nature. - Design and locate POPS in order to foster social interaction and attract employees and residents to recreate before, during, and after business hours. - Locate retail near parks and public open spaces. - Integrate existing environmental resources, such as forestland or conservation areas, into the public open space network to provide alternatives for nature-based recreation.
+Fire access will be accommodated through the sidewalk and frontage zone.

+- The Key West promenade will be primarily implemented through a capital project, rather than through incremental development.
+The county, in coordination with the place management organization, should pursue local, state, and federal funding resources, including the capital improvements program, grants, and public / private partnerships, as well as private resources including development contributions, to design and implement this transformative recommendation. - 2.
+Repurpose a portion of the Great Seneca Highway right-of-way as a greenway.
+The repurposed right-of-way could provide more than 4.5 acres of publicly accessible open space for active recreation, social gathering, and contemplative experiences through a public easement, and/or space for new development. - The Great Seneca Greenway could be primarily implemented through a capital project, or through incremental development.
+The county, in coordination with the place management organization, should pursue local, state, and federal funding resources, including the capital improvements program, grants, and public / private partnerships, as well as private resources including development contributions, to design and implement this transformative recommendation. - 3.
+Support access to healthy, local foods including through farmers' markets, food stands and community gardens.
+Should the existing Shady Grove Farmers' Market require relocation due to redevelopment of the Montgomery Medical opportunity site, alternative sites should be identified to continue the farmers' market, including the parks and public open spaces recommended by this Plan.